freenet/freenet-core/docs/src/components.md

 cryptographic operations, and communication with users to obtain permission for specific actions.
 Delegates can be seen as an advanced and more powerful alternative to cookies or local storage used in web browsers.
-With the user's consent, delegates can be created by applications or other delegates.
+With the user's consent, delegates can be created by UI components or other delegates.

 Unlike contracts which run on the network meaning that anything they do must be verified by other peers, delegates run on the user's computer and can be